r-earthengine/rgeeExtra/README.md

 ## **Why rgeeExtra is needed?** 🤔

-The aim of rgeeExtra is to enhance the ease-of-use ⚡ of Google Earth Engine (GEE) 🌐 for R enthusiasts by streamlining its syntax and enriching the R user experience.
+The goal of rgeeExtra is to enhance the user experience ⚡ of Google Earth Engine (GEE) 🌐 for R enthusiasts by simplifying its syntax.
 While GEE's primary language is JavaScript, which diverges from R's structure, rgeeExtra serves as a bridge 🌉, offering R users a suite of tools and functions to navigate GEE's complexity with ease.
 This extension elevates R interaction with GEE through high-level 📈 abstractions and tailored functions, all adapted from the JavaScript API.

 <table>
 <tr>